The Hybrid Reality

 Why Financial Services Might Never Be Pure Agile — And Why That’s Fine

-Most Financial Services technology programs run in a hybrid delivery model.
 That is not an accident.
-It is not a failure to become agile.
+It is also not evidence that the organization failed to believe hard enough in agile.
 And it is definitely not proof that one more framework diagram stapled onto the wall is going to save the day.

 The Short Version